 A CFA agreement sets out an agreed fee that would only need to be paid following a successful claim.
 The fee is deducted from the amount you are awarded by a Judge or by the defendant should they choose to settle your compensation for an eye injury out of court.
 There would be nothing to pay for your legal representation if your claim is unsuccessful.

-At Accident Claims, a team of personal injury solicitors has years of experience in handling and representing clients on a vast range of personal injury claims, including getting the level of compensation for an eye injury you rightly deserve.
-We work with you on a No Win No Fee basis which allows a personal injury lawyer to start working on your case providing essential legal representation without having to request a retainer or upfront fee.
+At Accident Claims, a team of personal injury solicitors has years of experience in representing clients.
+They do so on a vast range of personal injury claims.
+Our services include include getting the level of compensation for an eye injury you deserve.
+We work with you on a No Win No Fee basis.
+This allows a personal injury lawyer to start working on your case providing essential legal representation.
+They do so without having to request a retainer or upfront fee.

-To talk directly to an Accident Claims personal injury lawyer about compensation for an eye injury, please call us on 0800 073 8801.
+To talk directly to an Accident Claims personal injury lawyer about claiming eye injury compensation, please call us on 0800 073 8801.

 You can also request a “call back” by filling out the form provided.